-The three-day desert trip is one of the popular tours from Marrakech.
-During this tour, you will discover the real Moroccan Sahara desert with its orange sand dunes, the valley of 1000 Kasbahs, Todgha gorges and experience a camel ride while enjoying the sunset.
-You will also spend one night under stars in a desert camp.
+The 3-Day Sahara Desert tour From Marrakech is one of the popular tours.
+During this tour, you will discover the real Moroccan Sahara desert with its orange sand dunes, the valley of 1000 Kasbahs, and Todgha gorges, and experience a camel ride while enjoying the sunset.
+You will also spend one night under the stars in a desert camp.

 On the next day, we drive along the road of 1000 Kasbahs to the oasis of Tinghir, where we will deviate from a small road along the river and Berber villages to Todgha canyons.
 After lunch in a local restaurant in Tinghir, we continue our trip to Rissani and Erg Chebbi.
 After a short stop in Riassani, we continue to Merzouga, where our camel caravan is waiting for us.
 We drive camels to our desert camp and enjoy the sunset.
 We will keep the dinner next to the campfire under thousands of stars.
 On the third day, we return to Marrakech via the Draa Valley.